Influence functions and regularity tangents for efficient active learning: Observations

 where $H$ is the Hessian $\partbyt{f}{\theta}$.
 Or using reverse-mode automatic differentiation (twice):

-which seems to be the method used by the popular PyTorch library.
+which seems to be the method used (at least recently) by the popular PyTorch library.
 The competing JAX library seems to be able to compute a Hessian-vector product using both methods.
+Also see \cite{baydin2018}, \cite{baydin2022}.

-It is possible to produce a similarly instrumented version of gradient descent using only reverse-mode automatic differentiation via equation \ref{eq:rev-rev-vhp} (see \cite{agarwal2017b}), but the hybrid forward-reverse algorithm of equation \ref{eq:gd-dual-unexp} seems simpler and faster if forward-mode is available.
+Thus, although it is possible to produce a similarly instrumented version of gradient descent using only reverse-mode automatic differentiation via equation \ref{eq:rev-rev-vhp} (see \cite{agarwal2017b}), the hybrid forward-reverse algorithm of equation \ref{eq:gd-dual-unexp} seems simpler and faster if forward-mode is available.

-We have noticed in some simple experiments that (\ref{eq:dual-part-update}) can be used as-is to calculate $\dot{\theta}$ alongside algorithms like Adam where $\eta$ depends on the history of gradient vectors.
+We have noticed in some simple experiments that (\ref{eq:dual-part-update}) can be used as-is to calculate $\dot{\theta}$, even alongside algorithms like Adam where $\eta$ depends on the history of gradient vectors.

-In the above algorithm, the parameter derivatives $\dot{\theta}$ may be initialized to random numbers, or they may be primed with a previously converged value, just as with the parameter vector $\theta$.
+In the above algorithm, just as with the parameter vector $\theta$, the parameter derivatives $\dot{\theta}$ may be initialized to random numbers, or they may be primed with a previously converged value.
 For well-conditioned problems, the final value of $\dot{\theta}$ should be insensitive to the initial conditions.
-If it converges, from (\ref{eq:dual-part-update}) we can see that it should do so to a vector $\dottheta$ with $H \dottheta = -\rho$.
-It is of course possible to run the non-dual version of gradient descent to convergence, and then use the resulting $\theta^*$ as a starting point of the dual number algorithm, which will theoretically leave $\theta$ stationary and only update the derivatives $\dot{\theta}$ at each iteration.
+If it converges, from (\ref{eq:dual-part-update}) we can see that it should converge to a vector $\dottheta$ with $H \dottheta = -\rho$, as expected from (\ref{eq:theta-change}).
+It is of course possible to run the non-dual version of gradient descent to convergence, and then use the resulting $\theta^*$ as a starting point of the dual number algorithm, which will leave $\theta$ stationary and only update the derivatives $\dot{\theta}$ at each iteration.

 Instead of computing the gradient of the whole objective function $f$ during each update of gradient descent, we could cycle through the available labeled data points $z$ and use the loss gradient $\partby{L}{\theta}(z)$ as a ``randomly sampled'' proxy for $\partby{f}{\theta}$.
 This is the idea behind the popular ``stochastic gradient descent'' (SGD) algorithm, defined in equation \ref{eq:sgd}.
 As with gradient descent above, SGD can also be applied to dual numbers, to yield an algorithm that estimates $\dby{\theta^*}{s}$ along with $\theta^*$.
-With this modification the SGD parameter updates become (compare to equations \ref{eq:gd}, \ref{eq:gd-dual} and \ref{eq:sgd}):
+With this modification the SGD parameter updates become (compare to equations \ref{eq:gd}, \ref{eq:gd-dual} and \ref{eq:sgd}): \eqntitle{SGDF loss updates, dual number form}